 Andrew Hill was born on June 30, 1937 in Chicago, not in Port-au-Prince, Haiti, as was so often reported for years.
 Andrew, an extremely intelligent child, attended the University of Chicago experimental Lab School.
 He told Leonard Feather in the liner notes for Judgement, “I started out in music as a boy soprano, singing, playing the accordion and tap dancing.
 I had a little act and made quite a few of the talent shows around town from 1943, when I was six, until I was ten. “

 By 1950, Andrew was playing piano.
 Baritone saxophonist Pat Patrick taught him his first blues changes.
-“Three years later, I was playing my first real professional job as a musician, with Paul Williams’s rhythm and blues band.
+“Three years later, I was playing my first real professional job as a jazz musician, with Paul Williams’s rhythm and blues band.
 At that time, I was playing baritone sax as well as piano.”
 Andrew would play soprano saxophone on a couple of still unissued Blue Note sessions in 1967.

 In 1954, he made his recording debut with a date for the fledgling Vee Jay label, cutting four sides under bassist Dave Shipp’s name in a quintet that included saxophonist Porter Kilbert.
 His primary influences were Art Tatum, Bud Powell and Thelonious Monk, all very compositional pianists.

 He told A. B. Spellman in the liner notes for Black Fire, “Monk’s like Ravel and Debussey to me, in that he’s put a lot of personality into his playing, and no matter what the technical contributions of Monk’s music are, it is the personality of the music which makes it, finally.
 Bud is an even greater influence, but his music is a dead end.
 I mean, if you stay with Bud too much, you’ll always sound like him, even if you’re doing something he never did.
 Tatum, well, all modern piano playing’s Tatum.”